-Posted on: Dec 5, 2023 | | Written by:
+Posted on: Dec 5, 2023 | 3 mins | Written by: HDFC ERGO Team

-What is OPD Cover in Health Insurance?
+OPD Cover in Health Insurance: Benefits & Guide

-A Few Common OPD Procedures
+Common OPD Procedures

 Tonsillectomy or removal of tonsils, removal of nasal polyps, and treatment of certain mouth and nose infections are common OPD procedures, and their expenses can be claimed from your insurance provider if you have OPD coverage.

-Meniscus acts as the knee's shock absorber.
+The meniscus acts as the knee's shock absorber.
 If you have a meniscus tear, a surgeon can provide the necessary treatment in OPD.
 This is quite common among sportspersons or those who exercise regularly in the gym.

 OPD Cover with Health Insurance Benefits

-• Covers expenses related to medicines, diagnostic tests, and doctor consultations
+• Covers expenses related to medicines, diagnostic tests, and doctor consultations.

-• Covers multiple types of expenses, such as contact lenses, hearing aids, crutches, dentures, spectacles, etc., which are not covered in the regular healthcare plans
+• Covers multiple types of expenses, such as contact lenses, hearing aids, crutches, dentures, spectacles, etc., which are not covered in the regular healthcare plans.

-• Covers regular doctor consultation fees even for simple ailments like viral fever
+• Covers regular doctor consultation fees even for simple ailments like viral fever.

 • Offers coverage for preventive care services, like routine health check-ups, screenings, and vaccinations

-• Beneficial for those with chronic medical conditions like diabetes, arthritis, asthma, etc., requiring regular medical attention
+• Beneficial for those with chronic medical conditions like diabetes, arthritis, asthma, etc., requiring regular medical attention.

 Who Should Get a Health Insurance Plan with OPD Cover?

-People between the age group of 25-40 years
+1. People between the age group of 25-40 years

-Fitness enthusiasts
+2. Fitness enthusiasts

-Although fitness freaks are less likely to fall sick, they can still suffer workout-related injuries, which are treated in OPD.
+Although fitness freaks are less likely to fall sick, they can still suffer workout-related injuries, which are treated in the OPD.
 Buying OPD cover is a wise option as it will provide financial protection in such cases.

-Senior citizens
+3. Senior citizens

-Employees with limited group health insurance coverage
+4. Employees with limited group health insurance coverage

 If your group health insurance doesn't have adequate coverage, buying an additional personal healthcare plan for better protection is advisable.